-Situated in the 6th arrondissement of Paris, Cour du Commerce Saint-André is a curious little passageway built in 1776.
-The old street includes small boutiques and the famous Le Procope, one of Paris’ oldest restaurants.[adrotate banner=”27″]
+Situated in the 6th arrondissement of Paris, Cour du Commerce Saint-André is a curious little passageway dating from 1776.
+The old street includes small boutiques and the famous Le Procope, one of Paris’ oldest restaurants.

 Cour du Commerce Saint-André

 The bishop of Rouen had his Paris home base built there: the former Hôtel de Rohan.
 The mansion comprised a Jeu de Paume, a ball-and-court game, an indoor precursor of tennis played without racquets.

 The adjacent Cour de Rohan has been closed to the public for a few years now.
 It leads to a mansion from 1636.

-It was on Cour du Commerce Saint-André that doctors Guillotin and Louis tried out their revolutionary invention: the guillotine.
-To make sure the deadly apparatus worked well, a number of sheep were beheaded by the sharp blade.
+It was there, at number 9, that doctor Joseph Ignace Guillotin tried out his revolutionary invention: the guillotine.
+To make sure the deadly mechanism worked well, a number of sheep were beheaded by the sharp blade.
+Ouch!

-Some of Paris’ oldest restaurants are there
+Some of Paris’ oldest restaurants

 The other well-known café is the Relais Odéon (or Bistro 1900), worth noted for its beautiful Art Nouveau style facade.

 Check out google map for the exact location of the Cour du Commerce Saint-André.